Road2Crypto/wallet-address-validator/README.md

 # road2crypto-wallet-address-validator

-A simple utility to validate cryptocurrency wallet addresses for EVM, Solana, and Bitcoin chains.
+A simple utility to validate a cryptocurrency wallet address.

 ## Installation